 (g) Invests the money so collected by way of deposits.

-Bankers’ Special Relationship: Normally, customer operates himself his bank account.
-There are many situations in one’s life where an individual possessing property, bank accounts, etc. may not be in a position to perform his duties due to reasons like being abroad, ill, old etc. In such situations if the transaction requires the presence of the individual who is not able to be present personally, then the only way out is to give the powers to act on behalf of the individual to another person.
+Normally, the customer operates his bank account.
+There are many situations in one’s life where an individual possessing property, bank accounts, etc. may not be in a position to perform his duties due to reasons like being abroad, ill, old, etc. In such situations, if the transaction requires the presence of an individual who is not able to be present personally, then the only way out is to give the powers to act on behalf of the individual to another person.
 This is when a Power of Attorney deed is to be created.
-It is very common these days to give the powers to a trustworthy person to conduct the registrations, or sale or rent out etc. if you are busy with your other schedules.
+It is very common these days to give the powers to a trustworthy person to conduct the registrations, or sale or rent out, etc. if you are busy with your other schedules.

-For banking operation, the customer may authorise, for his convenience, an agent or nominee to operate on his account.
-Such an authority is given either by way of Mandate Letter or Power of Attorney.
-By mandate letter the particular banker is informed that certain powers have been delegated whereas a power of attorney acts as a general notice and authority.
+For a banking operation, the customer may authorize, for his convenience, an agent or nominee to operate on his account.
+Such authority is given either by way of a Mandate Letter or Power of Attorney.
+By mandate letter, the particular banker is informed that certain powers have been delegated whereas a power of attorney acts as a general notice and authority.

-MANDATE LETTERS: A letter of mandate is addressed by a customer to the bank informing that powers to operate the account (ordinary deposit account) have been delegated by the customer (the mandator) to a particular person (the mandatory).
+A letter of the mandate is addressed by a customer to the bank informing that powers to operate the account (ordinary deposit account) have been delegated by the customer (the mandator) to a particular person (the mandatory).
 Such letters of mandate do not attract stamp duty.

-POWER OF ATTORNEY: A Power of Attorney is a legal document by which one person gives the right to perform or powers of transacting in matters relating to property, banking, legal and judicial proceedings, tax payments, etc. to another person due to certain reasons like being out of country, or getting old, or not able to look after one’s duties in those matters etc. A power of Attorney is an authority given by a written formal instrument whereby one person termed the donor or principal authorises another person termed the done, attorney or agent to act on his behalf.
+A Power of Attorney is a legal document by which one person gives the right to perform or powers of transacting in matters relating to a property, banking, legal and judicial proceedings, tax payments, etc. to another person due to certain reasons like being out of the country, or getting old, or not able to look after one’s duties in those matters, etc. Power of Attorney is an authority given by a written formal instrument whereby one person termed the donor or principal authorizes another person termed the done, attorney, or agent to act on his behalf.

-Types of Power of Attorney: Power of Attorney can be of mainly two type;
+Types of Power of Attorney: Power of Attorney can be of mainly two types;

-Either you can give a General Power of Attorney for all your properties, banking transactions, tax matters, registration, legal disputes and court matters etc. or you can give a general power to any one category like only for all property matters or only for all Banking processes etc. This type of power is very wide and has lot of risk if the attorney is not a trustworthy person.
+Either you can give a General Power of Attorney for all your properties, banking transactions, tax matters, registration, legal disputes, and court matters, etc. or you can give general power to anyone category like only for all property matters or only for all Banking processes, etc. This type of power is very wide and has a lot of risks if the attorney is not a trustworthy person.

 This is generally used when you want to rent out your property or appear for the registration of any property or appear in a court on behalf of the Principal or to appear before the Tax authorities etc.